romeovs/browserify-gulp/README.md

 Defaults to `false`.

 ### `options.delay`
-This is the default delay (in ms) `gulp-browserify` will wait before triggering a rebuild.
+This is the default delay (in ms) `browserify-gulp` will wait before triggering a rebuild.

 Defaults to `60`.